-Experiments and computations have confirmed that HS--LS transitions in B1 (Mg$_{1-x}$Fe$_{x}$)O and ferromagnesite (Mg$_{1-x}$Fe$_{x}$)CO$_{3}$ are accompanied by significant anomalies in thermal expansivity, heat capacity, Gr\"{u}neisen parameter, thermal conductivity, and elastic tensors \cite{Crowhurst08, Wu09, Wentzcovitch09, Marquardt09, Antonangeli11, Wu13, Ohta17, Hsieh18, Hsu_2020_PRB}.
-As the temperature increases, the spin transition pressure increases, and the transition is broadened \cite{Wu09, Hsu_2020_PRB}, while the anomalous increase of heat capacity remains the same at high $T$ without smearing out \cite{Hsu_2020_PRB}.
-To investigate anomalous thermal properties of B2 (Mg$_{1-x}$Fe$_{x}$)O accompanying spin transition at high $P$--$T$ conditions, vibrational free energy must be included in the calculations.
+Experiments and computations have confirmed that HS--LS transitions in B1 (Mg$_{1-x}$Fe$_{x}$)O and ferromagnesite (Mg$_{1-x}$Fe$_{x}$)CO$_{3}$ are accompanied by anomalous changes of major thermal properties, including thermal expansivity, heat capacity, Gr\"{u}neisen parameter, thermal conductivity, and thermoelasticity \cite{Lin_2013_Rev, Crowhurst08, Wu09, Wentzcovitch09, Marquardt09, Antonangeli11, Wu13, Ohta17, Hsieh18, Hsu_2021_PRB}.
+As the temperature increases, the spin-transition pressure increases, and the transition is broadened \cite{Wu09, Hsu_2021_PRB}.
+Remarkably, for (Mg$_{0.75}$Fe$_{0.25}$)CO$_{3}$, the anomalous increase of heat capacity retains its magnitude ($\sim$12\%) without smearing out, even at high temperature \cite{Hsu_2021_PRB}.
+Likewise, for the B2 phase, anomalous changes of thermal properties accompanying the spin transition can be expected.
+To investigate such anomalies at high $P$--$T$ conditions, vibrational free energy must be included.
 Thermal calculations are thus highly desirable and will be left for future studies.

-Using LDA+$U_{sc}$ calculations, we have investigated (Mg$_{1-x}$Fe$_{x}$)O at ultrahigh pressure up to $1.8$ TPa.
-Our calculations indicate that Fe greatly affect properties of (Mg$_{1-x}$Fe$_{x}$)O, even at low Fe concentration $x \leq 0.25$.
-For $x=0.125$, insulating (Mg$_{0.875}$Fe$_{0.125}$)O undergoes a simultaneous structural and spin transition (B1 LS $\rightarrow$ rB2 IS) at $0.642$ TPa, followed by a spin transition (rB2 IS--LS) at $1.348$ TPa.
+In summary, we have investigated (Mg$_{1-x}$Fe$_{x}$)O ($x \leq 0.25$) at ultrahigh pressure up to $1.8$ TPa via first-principles calculations.
+Our calculations indicate that Fe greatly affects the properties of (Mg$_{1-x}$Fe$_{x}$)O. For $x=0.125$, insulating (Mg$_{0.875}$Fe$_{0.125}$)O undergoes a simultaneous structural and spin transition (B1 LS $\rightarrow$ rB2 IS) at $0.642$ TPa, followed by a spin transition (rB2 IS--LS) at $1.348$ TPa.
 For $x=0.25$, (Mg$_{0.75}$Fe$_{0.25}$)O undergoes a simultaneous structural, spin, and metal--insulator transition (insulating B1 LS $\rightarrow$ metallic B2 IS) at 0.539 TPa, followed by a spin transition (metallic B2 IS--LS) at 0.855 TPa.
-Remarkably, Fe's total electron spin $S$ re-emerges from 0 to 1 in the B1--rB2/B2 transition.
-Furthermore, structural, spin, and metal--insulator transitions of B2 (Mg$_{1-x}$Fe$_{x}$)O can be induced by the change of Fe concentration ($x$).
-These results suggest that Fe and spin transition may greatly affect planetary interiors over a vast pressure range, considering the anomalous changes of thermal and elastic properties accompanying the spin transition.
+Remarkably, Fe's total electron spin $S$ re-emerges from 0 to 1 in the B1--(r)B2 transition.
+In addition, structural, spin, and metal--insulator transitions of B2 (Mg$_{1-x}$Fe$_{x}$)O can also be induced by the change of Fe concentration ($x$).
+These results suggest that Fe and spin transition may greatly affect planetary interiors over a vast pressure range, considering the anomalous changes of elastic, transport, and thermal properties accompanying the spin and/or metal--insulator transition.